Sandra Day O'Connor High School (Texas): Band

 The Sandra Day O'Connor High School Marching Band has been in existence since the school was opened, and it is one of the largest high school marching bands in Texas, with over 360 members at its height.
 The band was led by Wallace Dierolf from its inception until 2004.
 After Dierolf's retirement, the school's newly built multipurpose facility, containing both a band hall and a dance studio, was named after him.
 When Louis D. Brandeis High School opened in 2008, the band's numbers dropped to 230, but grew back to 380 members.
 During the COVID-19 pandemic, the band's numbers slightly dropped to 250 due to some members leaving and the social distancing protocols that were in effect.
 When Dierolf retired, Roland Sandoval took his place and led the band from 2004 to 2018.
 The current head director is Alfonso Alvarado.
 Associate Directors are Gabriel Valdéz, Michael Bradford, and José Marín.

 Theatre

 The O'Connor theatre program was pioneered by the Drama Department director Deann Fleming's (whom has since retired) senior one-act project.
 It allows fourth-year theatre students to direct their own shows and produce them through via the International Thespian Society at the Texas State and International Thespian Festivals.

-Mrs. Fleming's first year at O'Connor included performances of Foxfire, Any Number Can Die, Oklahoma, and The Grapes of Wrath.
-Year two would consist of Noises Off!, The Music Man, Steel Magnolias and Of Mice and Men.

-The production of Of Mice and Men in the 1999–2000 season would be a great success for the school.
-Two members of the ensemble would go on to win scholarships for their roles in the production, however they would not use them.
-The cast competed in the Selena Auditorium at the American Bank Center in Corpus Christi, TX, and won Regionals securing a trip to the International Thespian Festival.
-The show was featured twice in Lincoln, and the ensemble, production staff, and Mrs. Fleming received great positive from the reviewers.

 In addition, the drama students participate as Korny Klowns in the annual Helotes festival Cornyval, an event that allows the students to express themselves creatively and humorously while providing a service to the Helotes community.
 The Drama Department is a 6A participant in The University Interscholastic League.

 The O'Connor theatre program is currently a part of the Texas Thespian Society Troupe #5872.